NikelausM/yelp-camp/README.md

 * [Technologies](#technologies)
 * [Certificate of Completion](#certificate-of-completion)

+## Introduction
-## Introduction This is a repository of my YelpCamp project for the Udemy course, [The Web Developer Bootcamp](https://www.udemy.com/course/the-web-developer-bootcamp/)
+This is a repository of my YelpCamp project for the Udemy course, [The Web Developer Bootcamp](https://www.udemy.com/course/the-web-developer-bootcamp/).
-YelpCamp is a yelp style,l campground themed website.
+YelpCamp is a yelp style, campground themed website.
 It allows for users to browse and search campgrounds that the community adds.
 The campgrounds are rated using a "like" system, and the users are able to talk about the campgrounds through a campground comment system.

 ## Technologies
 ### Back-end